run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/cluster.md

 ## Cluster Installation

-Perform the cluster installation instructions explained [here](../../../cluster-setup/cluster-install/#step-3-install-runai).

-* When creating a new cluster on step 3, select __OpenShift__ as the target platform.
+* Perform the cluster installation instructions explained [here](../../../cluster-setup/cluster-install/#step-3-install-runai).
+When creating a new cluster on step 3, select __OpenShift__ as the target platform.
-* Make the following changes to the YAML file:
+* (Optional) make the following changes to the configuration file you have downloaded:

 |  Key     |  Change  | Description |